justincampbell/talks/make-up-your-own-hello-world.md

 type Token = String
 type Url = String

-data World = World { id :: Int,
+data UrlStore = UrlStore { id :: Int,
                            urls :: Map Token Url }

-shorten :: Url -> World -> World
+shorten :: Url -> UrlStore -> UrlStore
-shorten url world = newWorld where
+shorten url world = newUrlStore where
-        nextId = succ $ _id world
+        nextId = succ $ id world
         token = show nextId
-        newUrls = insert token url $ _urls world
-        newWorld = World nextId newUrls
+        newUrls = insert token url $ urls world newUrlStore = UrlStore nextId newUrls
 ```

 ^
-And then we can write our function that only operates on the data that was passed into it,
+And then we can write our function,
+that only operates on the data that was passed into it,
-and only returns a new `World`,
+and only returns a new `UrlStore`,
 and doesn't affect anything outside of itself.

 ---